myopicmage/aiti/Players/1 - Setting/5 - Gods and Divines.md

 **Domain**: Death

 **Great Work**: One of the first of the Great Mages, Frances found out that those who died were left to rot, so she demanded that she be allowed to fix it.
 She went to The Life, made her case, and Aiti granted her power.
-She then created the two planes of death: a heaven-like plane thst most mortals will go to, and a plane of rehabilitation, explicitly meant to teach mortals the errors of their ways upon death so they can go to the proper afterlife.
+She then created the two planes of death: a heaven-like plane that most mortals will go to, and a plane of rehabilitation, explicitly meant to teach mortals the errors of their ways upon death so they can go to the proper afterlife.
 She also serves as a grim reaper-like guide, taking souls to their proper resting place.

 ## Haneul, Patron of Skymeet